How Does a Wireless Charger Work?

 Wireless Charging Technology Explained

-Both devices — charger and phone — need to conform to the same standard, which explains why wireless charge (/power/wireless-chargers/) products don’t work with every device from all manufacturers.
+Both devices (the charger and the phone) need to conform to the same standard, which explains why induction chargers don’t work with every device from all manufacturers.
 If you don’t know what wireless charging standard is used by your device, check with the manufacturer.
 Apple and other major manufacturers use the Qi standard for wireless power transfer.
-Devices that use this standard will not work with standards like Airfuel, Powermat technology, or PMA — Power Matters Alliance.
+Devices that use this wireless charging technology will not work with standards like Airfuel, Powermat technology, or PMA (Power Matters Alliance).
 If you use a variety of devices with varying wireless format standards, then a wireless charger may not be the best charging option for you.

 Pros and Cons of Wireless Charging

-Another wireless charging benefit includes the convenience of not fussing with tangled cables!
+Another benefit of how induction charging works is the convenience of not fussing with tangled cables!
 You can also charge on the go if you have a portable design, such as a magnetic wireless charger that attaches to the back of your phone.

-The only disadvantage is that it can take longer to charge than its wired counterparts and it’s more of an investment than wired chargers.
+The only disadvantage of how wireless charging works is that it can take longer to charge than its wired counterparts, and it’s more of an investment than wired chargers.
 However, many will agree that the ease of setting your device on a wireless charger far outweighs any cons.

 Invest in Better Charging & Protection with mophie